-Parents and Carers are informed about their child's general progress and targets through the twice yearly Parent's Evenings and the annual school report.
-Parents and Carers of children with special educational needs/disability (SEND) are invited into school by their child's class teacher on a termly basis to review and discuss their child's IEP (Individual Education Plan).
-In addition, Parents and Carers of children who have a Statement of SEND or an Education, Health and Care Plan would be invited into school at least once a year for their child's Person Centred Review Meeting.
+Parents and Carers would be informed about their child's general progress and targets through the twice yearly Parent's Evenings and the annual school report.
+Parents and Carers of children with special educational needs/disability (SEND) would be invited into school by their child's class teacher on a termly basis to review and discuss their child's IEP (Individual Education Plan).
+In addition, Parents and Carers of children who have a Statement of SEND or a SEND Resource Agreement would be invited into school at least once a year for their child's annual review meeting.
+Children who access booster or 'catch up' groups are invited in on a termly basis to discuss their child's progress with the class teacher.